wattdepot/wattdepot/docs/index.md

 WattDepot provides a unique combination of useful features:

-*WattDepot is agnostic about the kinds of meters used to monitor data, and whether the data is utility-scale or personal-scale.* WattDepot implements a REST protocol for data transmission that can be used to implement clients for a wide variety of devices; the major constraint is that these devices need to have Internet access.
+*WattDepot is agnostic about the kinds of meters used to monitor data, and whether the data is utility-scale or personal-scale.* WattDepot implements an HTTP-based protocol for data transmission that can be used to implement clients for a wide variety of devices; the major constraint is that these devices need to have Internet access.
 WattDepot clients can be written in any language that supports the HTTP protocol.
 We provide a high-level client library for Java.

 *WattDepot can represent aggregations of data sources.* For example, a building might have multiple meters monitoring energy consumption, one per floor.
 WattDepot can represent the power consumed by individual floors, as well as an aggregate source representing the building as a whole.
 Aggregations can be nested, so that floors can be aggregated into buildings, buildings into neighborhoods, and neighborhoods into cities.